Spring reverb

 References

-We might not realise but reverb is applied to almost all instrument and vocals in pretty much all songs.
+Reverb is the most used effect of all time, applied to almost all instrument and vocals in pretty much all songs.
 It's a subtle effect, we don't really notice it until it's not there.
 It's probably because reverb is one of the most natural sounds in the world: every room or space has its own echo and depending on many factors it could be perceived as a distinct delayed duplicate of the sound ("delay" effect) or just an extension of it, making the overall sound "bigger" (a reverb).

 Back in the 60s there were not too many ways to generate reverberation: studios had either an echo chamber (they directed the sound to a room and re-recorded the music using the room's acoustics), or a plate reverb in which they would let the sound travel through a bigass metal plate and pick it up from a distance from the source.
 The issue with both of these is that they are absolutely not portable.